 Here are a few ideas on how to change this recipe:

-- Instead of adding water, add tomato juice.
-The tomato juice can really intensify the flavor of the chili.
+• Instead of adding water, add tomato juice.
+The tomato juice can intensify the flavor of the chili.

-- Swap the paprika for smoked paprika to add a nice bit of smoke to the chili.
+• Swap the paprika for smoked paprika to add some smoke to the chili.

-- Use a coarse grind of beef, ground brisket is amazing.
+• Use a coarse grind of beef.
+Ground brisket is fantastic.

 Love Chili?
 Try these recipes!